The structure of this final exercise for the course is a bit

 You might notice that there are quite a few things specified in the

-header.
+YAML header.
 Let’s briefly go through them:

 toc: true -> The document will contain a table of contents (ToC)